daattali/beautiful-jekyll/vembu.md

 **Features of AWS backups**

-● Agentless & Cloud-Native Backup for EC2 instances
+* Agentless & Cloud-Native Backup for EC2 instances

-● Near Continuous Data Protection
+* Near Continuous Data Protection

-● Automatic backup scheduling
+* Automatic backup scheduling

-● Application-aware backup processing
+* Application-aware backup processing

-● Instantly recover the instances by registering a new AMI Image
+* Instantly recover the instances by registering a new AMI Image

-● Recover only the required volumes by attaching them to target instances
+* Recover only the required volumes by attaching them to target instances

-● Retain multiple snapshots for every backup job for use during recovery
+* Retain multiple snapshots for every backup job for use during recovery

-● Run custom scripts automatically before and after every backup job
+* Run custom scripts automatically before and after every backup job

-**For SaaS Applications (Microsoft 365 & Google Workspace)**
+### For SaaS Applications (Microsoft 365 & Google Workspace)

 [**Backup for Microsoft 365**](https://www.vembu.com/office-365-backup/)